AVSystem/scala-commons/docs/GenCodec.md

 ### Flat sealed hierarchy format

-Flat sealed hierarchy format does not generate nested objects.
-It uses a _discriminator_ field instead.
+Flat sealed hierarchy format uses _discriminator_ field instead of nested objects.
-In order to enable flat format, use `@flatten` annotation on the sealed trait.
+In order to enable the flat format, use `@flatten` annotation on the sealed trait.
-As an argument to this annotation, you can pass the discriminator field name (the default is `"_case"`).
+As an argument it accepts optional discriminator field name (the default is `"_case"`).

 ```scala
 import com.avsystem.commons.serialization._